AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Other changes**

-* Previously deprecated CRM connectors have been removed from the interface.
+* Previously deprecated Microsoft CRM connectors (Office 365 and On-premise deployments) have been removed from the interface.
 * Following the migration to Tomcat 8, the IIS setup script has been updated to fix IIS integration issues.
 (NEO-31019)
+* A guardrail has been added to only allow the billing workflow to run on the marketing instance.
+* The data source identification has been improved in the data and schema tabs of the workflow transitions' **View population** window.
+* Missing database indexes were added to the following schemas to prevent database update issues: xtk:rights, nms:dlvExclusion, nms:seedMember, nms:trackingUrl

 **Patches**